-Huchuy Qosqo the Little Cusco is an archeological site north of Cuzco, Peru it was originally an administrative and military center around Pisaq, with many though-provoking constructions in the surrounding vicinity.
-You may also observe Inca buildings with fine, perfect stonework & grain-storage structures called Collcas to store and preserve food, because it was an important agricultural center to produce corn.
-Its name is Quechua for Little Cusco and it is found at an elevation of 3650 meters (11,800 feet), above the 3000-meter high town of Lamay and the Sacred Valley.
-The site received its name in the 20th century previously it had been known as Kakya Qawani.
-Pedro de Cieza de León, in his Second Chronicle of Peru, claimed that the palaces were built by Viracocha, the Eighth Inca.
-Amongst a large number of buildings, some stone, some adobe, is a kallanka (great hall), 40m long.
-Providing water to the site is a marvelous Inca-built irrigation channel, lined with stones for about 800m.
-The site is inaccessible by public road
+Huchuy Qosqo (3650m / 11975ft) or (Little Cuzco) is an archaeological site north of Cuzco, Peru, originally an administrative and military center around Pisaq, with many impressive buildings in the surrounding area.
+You can also see Inca buildings with stone structures and storage of wheat grains called Collcas to store and preserve food, because it was an important agricultural center to produce corn.
+Its name is Quechua for Little Cusco and it is located at an altitude of 3650 meters (11,800 feet), above the city of Lamay and the Sacred Valley of 3000 meters (10,000 feet).
+The site was named in the 20th century, previously known as Kakya Qawani.
+Pedro de Cieza de Leon, in his Second Chronicle of Peru, stated that the palaces were built by Viracocha, the eighth Inca.
+Among a large number of buildings, some stone, some adobe, is a kallanka (large hall) 40 m long.
+The water supply to the site is a wonderful irrigation canal built by the Incas, lined with stones for about 800 m.
+The site is inaccessible by public roads

 The Huchuy Qosqo Trek takes you to the lovely trek to the lesser-known Inca site of Huchuy Qosqo.
 This site is situated on a plateau with stunning views overlooking the Sacred valley and the snow-capped peaks of the Vilcabamba range.